vedantdesai13/NLP/word_embedding/README.md

 Steps to install glove library:-

-- Install the 'setup.py' file present in folder glove-python given:
+First download the code from 'https://github.com/maciejkula/glove-python', then change the line : libraries=["stdc++"], in setup.py to :
-Take the command prompt to the location of the setup.py file and then type "pip setup.py install".
+libraries=[], (or maybe libraries=[""],) then open CMD in current folder and write : python setup.py install, it will install glove-python for you.
-- Now do 'pip install glove'.
 (Make sure pip version is 18.1)